showell-labs/react-native-fs-fork/README.md

 par with the latest React Native standards, and to further develop the library according to the best industry practices.

+We use [The Common Sense Versioning](https://github.com/birdofpreyru/js-utils/blob/master/docs/common-sense-versioning.md) for this project.

-To migrate from the legacy [react-native-fs] install this fork_
+To migrate from the legacy [react-native-fs] install this fork
 ```bash
 npm install --save @dr.pogodin/react-native-fs
 ```